 Guaranteed Expedited Reviews

-We are excited to announce a new option available immediately to anyone making a submission to Student Pulse: the possibility of utilizing a faster review track.
+We are excited to announce a new option available immediately to anyone making a submission to Inquiries Journal: the possibility of utilizing a faster review track.
 We are now allowing potential contributors to elect to have their paper reviewed in 3, 10, or 30 business days.
 More details below:

-Due to the high volume of submissions we receive, the average review time is around three months per article.
+Due to the high volume of submissions we receive, the average review time can reach up to six months per article.
 We are implementing an expedited option for several reasons:

 To provide financial support to our editorial process.
 By charging students a small fee to utilize the expedited review track, we provide an additional revenue support for the journal.
 Where we have such a high volume of submissions, this allows us to put these articles at the top of our stack instead of at the bottom, thereby allowing the submission to skip the line without compromising the quality of the review.